 Hap from Foula wool

-The hap being 'dressed' on a board From the time I was very young I saw my aunt, Annie, who shared our family home, knit haps.
+Hap on a hap board From the time I was very young I saw my aunt, Annie, who shared our family home, knit haps.
 I grew up knowing how she knit them and I had knitted mini-haps for workshops so I could share how to construct them.
 However I never had the inclination to knit a large hap myself, until last month.

 A few years ago Foula Wool started to have their wool spun into double knitting yarn - I wrote about one of my visits to Foula here.
 At the Makers' Market during Shetland Wool Week 2017, I spoke with Magnus who had just got a batch of wool spun into laceweight yarn - to get it to the market he'd had to collect the parcel from the post office that morning.
 Lace is not my first choice of knitting so I forgot I'd ever seen it.
 By chance I met Magnus's partner last month and she asked if I would like to try knitting with their laceweight yarn.
 I was about to make a trip to England so it seemed a good idea to take some laceweight yarn for the journey and I got 25g of each of the 7 undyed colours.